-How To Find & Onboard Reliable Freelancers for Your Agency
+Reliable Freelancers: How To Find & On-board Them for Your Agency

 When is the right time to bring on freelancers or contractors?
 How can you stop doing everything yourself so you can grow your agency?
 If you’re overwhelmed at the thought of building your agency team and nervous about how to find the right people, check this out.
 Reliable freelancers are out there.
 You can find and onboard them easier than you think!
 Learn some suggestions and easy tips to make freelancers work for you, so you can build your team and grow your agency.

 - #1 biggest mistake to avoid when using freelancers.

 - Why it’s time to pay attention to the gig economy.

 Today I chatted with Nathan Hirsch, founder, and CEO of Freeeup.com, an optimized freelance marketplace.
 Freeeup.com vets and trains all potential candidates, so you don’t have to.
 After running a successful e-commerce business, Nathan quickly felt the frustration of trying to find and hire reliable freelancers.
 He realized the need for a better way to source freelance help and from there, Freeeup.com was born.
 On the show today, he shares his expertise on how to hire and onboard freelancers faster in order to ensure mutual success.

 2 Reasons To Bring On Freelancers

 It is very simple.
 If your agency work is taking up so much time that every other aspect of your life is suffering… it’s probably time to outsource.
 Here are 2 reasons to look for freelancers:

 - Make a list.
 Figure out everything you are doing for your agency on a daily, weekly or monthly schedule.